• Share this on:

 4. Take ownership of your supply chain

 Companies that work to develop responsible supply chains can improve their reputation and the brand value of their products.
-Such behaviour increases customer loyalty and helps attract new customers who care about sustainably made products.
+Such behaviour can increase customer loyalty and help attract new customers who care about sustainably made products.
 In addition, every country has laws and regulations in place that prohibit labour abuses.
 Companies that ignore these regulations can face legal problems and financial costs.

 Sensible supply chain practices can also help companies save money over the long term.
 Also, joint work with suppliers to improve practices can create a more efficient supply chain.